kushalpagolu/tello_epoch_rl/README.md

     pip install -r requirements.txt
     ```

-    If you do not have a `requirements.txt` file, install with the commands below:
+    If have any issues whiles using `requirements.txt` file, install with the commands below or install each library with "pip install *****" command:

+    Create a virtual environment:

+    Navigate to your project directory in the terminal and run:

     ```
-    pip install pycryptodome matplotlib pandas gym stable-baselines3 python-dotenv
+    python3 -m venv venv
     ```
+    This creates a new virtual environment named venv in your project directory.

+    Activate the virtual environment:

+    On macOS and Linux:

+    ```
+    source venv/bin/activate
+    ```
+    On Windows:

+    ```
+    .\venv\Scripts\activate

+    ```
+    Once the environment is activated, you'll see its name (venv) in parentheses at the beginning of your terminal prompt.

+    Install the required packages:

+    Make sure you are in the project directory and the virtual environment is activated.
+Then, run:

+    ```
+    pip install pycryptodome hid djitellopy numpy matplotlib pandas gym stable-baselines3 python-dotenv
+    ```

+    This will install all the necessary packages into your virtual environment.

+    **_If you want to run the project in a your own system without virtual environment, then simply run the below command_**

+    ```
+    pip install pycryptodome hid djitellopy numpy matplotlib pandas gym stable-baselines3 python-dotenv
+    ```

-3. Install the Emotiv drivers and software:
+4. Install the Emotiv drivers and software:

-    -   Download and install the appropriate drivers and software for your Emotiv headset from the Emotiv website.
+    -   Download and install the appropriate hid drivers for your code if pip did not install hid.
     -   Make sure your headset is properly connected and recognized by your computer.

-4. Install the Tello drone libraries:
+5. Install the Tello drone libraries:

     -   Refer to the Tello drone documentation for instructions on how to install the required libraries.
     -   Alternatively, you can use a Tello drone simulator.